pachyderm/python-pachyderm/contributing.md

 #### Make GitHub release
   - [ ] Go to http://github.com/pachyderm/python-pachyderm and create a new GitHub release pointing at the Git commit that was just pushed to pypi
+    - Include any notes added to `CHANGELOG.md` for this release
   - [ ] &#40;Only when releasing from `master`&#41; Create a new branch for patch releases called `vA.B.x`.
 For example, if releasing 1.0.0, create a new `v1.0.x` branch to hold future patch-sized changes made to 1.0.0.

 #### Update versions for next release